atulghodmare777/my-project/bitbucket-k8s-autoscaler-runner.md

 Scaling happens dynamically based on pipeline activity.

-2️⃣ Edit values/kustomization.yaml
+Encode the oauth consumer
-We did not create any secret manually with kubectl.
+echo -n "your-client-id" | base64
-Instead, we injected the OAuth Client ID and Secret using Kustomize patches here.
+echo -n "your-client-secret" | base64

-We uncommented and edited the patch section like this:
+Then we uncommented the environment patch that injects these values into 2️⃣ Edit values/kustomization.yaml

-yaml
+We uncommented at 2 places in this file first in kind secret and second in kind deployment and edited the patch section like this:

-Copy code
+vi kustomization.yaml
 patches:
   - target:
       version: v1